rks101/eglinux/README.md

 Hint: type ds and press tab to see command completion (e.g. dstat) if exists or to see matching options.
 Hint: type ls -lrt /home/rps/Do  and then press tab twice, you will get matching suggestions.

+Tip: in case command completion is not working on system, check you have installed bash-completion and bash-completion-extras

 ----
 ## Installed packages
 How do I find out installed software packages?